 Oh, what about that hovering bit?
 When doing that, of course I dreamed it.
 Night after night, I dreamed, saw the colors and then in the morning, just sat and looked at the work, thinking how I could interpret those visions in stitches.
 Finally, I began and you see what resulted.
 The little picture above is a small section below the hovering row.
 There is a netting with seaweed entwined, a couple of starfish for which I will have a bit of explaining on the chart instructions.
 It is sort of a combination of stitches with a twist of my own.
 Then there are some buttonhole wheel shells, and a curling (bullion stitch) snail although I realized later, he is upside down.
 Snails can crawl upside down, can't they? :-)

-So there is the story, from February 17th, 2009 thru November 1, 2009.
+So there is the story, from February 17th, 2008 thru November 1, 2008.
 Creating Creation took a lot of time, but in the end, I think it was worthwhile.
+Finally charted and set in a lovely chart for SALE to the wide world ...

 Here is "Creation", being created.
 It has taken 8 months from start to finish!
 Since this all happened in precisely the wrong order, now I have the task of charting my creation.
-You will see it soon...
+Now you can order it here.